-As in past years, the Detected Contaminant Chart

-compares the quality of your tap water to state drinking water standards.
+As in past years, the Water Quality Chart compares the quality of your tap water to state drinking water standards.
 More than 100 regulated contaminants have been tested that were not detected in drinking water delivered by KID; the list of non-detected contaminants is not included in the chart.
 With the exception of nitrate, each contaminant detected in our groundwater sources occurs in your drinking water from erosion of natural deposits in soils.
-Fluoride is the only chemical in your water that exceeded the maximum allowable level set by the California Department of Public Health (CDPH).
-KID has a fluoride variance from the CDPH which gives us permission to exceed the fluoride standard.
-The conditions of the variance are described in detail elsewhere in the report.
+Fluoride is the only chemical in your water that exceeded the maximum allowable level set by the State Board.
+KID has a fluoride variance from the State Board which gives us permission to exceed the fluoride standard.
+The conditions of the variance are described in detail on page four of this report.

-The Kinneloa Irrigation District serves approximately

-1650 people in 580 households, a school, nursery, church and fire station in the north-central part of Los Angeles County with the city limits of Pasadena on the west, south and east and the Angeles National Forest to the north.
+The Kinneloa Irrigation District serves approximately 1900 people in 552 households, a school, nursery, church and fire station in the north-central part of Los Angeles County with the city limits of Pasadena on the west, south and east and the Angeles National Forest to the north.
 The service area covers 500 acres and additionally encompasses 500 acres of watershed area.
 The General Manager reports to a five member Board of Directors.
-The Board meets the third Tuesday every month at KID offices located at 1999 Kinclair Drive, Pasadena and the public is invited.
-For more information, you may contact the office at 626-797-6295.
+The Board meets the third Tuesday every month at the KID office located at 1999 Kinclair Drive, Pasadena and the public is invited.
+For more you the office information, may contact at (626) 797-6295.

-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the California Department of Public Health (Department) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Department regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Board prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the U.S. Environmental Protection Agency's Safe Drinking Water Hotline (1-800-426-4791).